xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Host()`

-Returns an associative array containing the host value, and port value if supplied:
+Returns an associative array containing the host, and port if supplied:

     Array
     (